Optimal higher-order convergence rates for parabolic multiscale problems: Numerical Homogenization

-\begin{remark}[Regularity] We note that~$k=0$ is sufficient for the existence of a solution and increasing the spatial regularity of $f$ (and also of $u_0$) does in general not increase the spatial regularity of $u$.
-This follows from the assumption $A\in L^\infty(\Omega)$.
-However, the parameter $k$ is still crucial to show the higher-order convergence of our method.
-In the following we make further assumptions to simplify the presentation.
-We assume~$k\geq 1$ and~$p=k-1$, such that the spatial regularity does not restrict the final convergence rate~$r=p+2=k+1$ in space.
-The well-preparedness and compatibility assumptions can be met, e.g., if~$\diff t[\nu]u(\cdot,0)\equiv 0$, and $\diff t[\nu] f(\cdot,0)\equiv 0$ for $\nu=0,\dots,m-1$.
+The well-preparedness and compatibility assumptions can be met, e.g., for $\nu=0,\dots,m-1$ if~$\diff t[\nu]u(\cdot,0)\equiv 0$, and $\diff t[\nu] f(\cdot,0)\equiv 0$.
 A possible interpretation of compatibility assumptions~\ref{ass:compatibility} could be heat conducting through an oscillatory medium~$A$ in space, where the solution naturally has to fulfill the PDE at the initial time.
-An interpretation for the case where all initial states are zero suggests that a zero initial state is externally excited by a source~$f$. \end{remark}
+An interpretation for the case where all initial states are zero suggests that a zero initial state is externally excited by a source~$f$. {Note that if the well-preparedness assumptions are not met, reduced convergence may also be observed in practice.} \end{remark}